-A proposed Metra Station TOD district is proposed as part of Yorkville's future land use pattern and has been discussed as part of the commercial land use strategy previously.
-In terms of its housing component, a hybrid between neo-traditional and conventional subdivision design may be appropriate, where a gridded street network could be planned near and around the station area to accommodate commercial and higher-density residential uses, and a more conventional street pattern for detached single family housing around longer street blocks to take advantage of any topographical or environmental features within the TOD district.
+Two potential Metra Station TOD districts are proposed as part of Yorkville's future residential and commercial land use patterns, although one will be determined as more feasible by Metra.
+In terms of its housing component, a hybrid between neotraditional and conventional subdivision design may be appropriate in these areas, where a gridded street network could be planned near and around the station area to accommodate commercial and higher-density residential uses, and a more conventional curvilinear street pattern for detached single family housing around longer street blocks to take advantage of any topographical or environmental features within the TOD district.
+This latter design approach may be appropriate around the Old Bristol Village hamlet area to maintain its semi-rural character.